Related Blogs

 Vehicle Class Systems for the SLEX

-The toll system in the SLEX follows a system for classifying vehicles on the road, wherein vehicles that fall within one of the three specific vehicle classes pay different toll fees.
+The toll system in the SLEX follows a system for classifying vehicles on the road, wherein vehicles that fall within one of the three specific vehicle classes pay different toll rates.
 Toll fees for the different vehicle classes also depend on which toll gates you will enter on the SLEX road.
 You may check the official Toll Regulatory Board official website for the toll fee pricing or cost.

 The different vehicle classes for toll fees to take note of are as follows: